For a new home, the window of opportunity to get the ducting installed, is a relatively short period during the total time of the construction.

 Sometimes, due to the design of the building, sections of the ducting have to be progressively installed as the project takes shape.

-Make sure you let your LBP Builder, who is in charge of the project, know that you are going to install a System.
+- Make sure you let your LBP Builder, who is in charge of the project, know that you are going to install a System.

 - The builder will call our installer at the agreed time, usually at the same time as the Electrician and Plumber and before any wall linings are fitted.

 The window of opportunity to get the ducting installed, is a relatively short period during the total time of the construction.